Engineering18 min read

 2. FE ExamPass the Fundamentals of EngineeringSenior year or after

-3. ExperienceWork under a licensed PE4 years
+3. ExperienceWork under a licensed PE~4 years (varies by state)

-5. LicensureApply to state boardAfter passing PE
+5. LicensureApply to your state boardAfter passing the PE

 Free FE Exam Practice Resources